bm2515/docker-flask-postgres/README.md

 # docker-flask-postgres

-This is a simple demo for how to connect to a Postgres database from a python flask application.
+Credits to @mehemken for providing instructions, dockerfile, and dockercomposefile.yml This is a simple demo for how to connect to a Postgres database from a python flask application.
 To run this on your computer you must first install [docker](https://docs.docker.com/engine/installation/).

 ## Running